 More to Note

-The Greg Norman Signature Golf Course at The Grove held the players to high standards with some of the most difficult holes in the season.
+The tournament at The Grove held the players to high standards with some of the most difficult holes in the season.
 Overall, Hole 3 resulted in 43 birdies, 83 bogeys, and 36 double bogeys or worse claiming the victory of the toughest hole of the tournament.
 The scoring average for the front nine was 36.583, and 35.561 for the back nine average.
 In total, the average score of the tournament was 72.143.

 The weather became a challenge for the players throughout the tournament while enduring two delays, rainy weather, and windy conditions.
 It was mostly cloudy with scattered thunderstorms, temperatures hitting a high of 75 degrees, and winds recorded around 18-25 mph.